Miramax: Disney era (1993–2010)

 After extensive negotiations and much media and industry speculation, on March 30, 2005, Disney and the Weinsteins announced that they would not renew their contractual relationship when their existing agreements expired at the end of September 2005.
 The primary source of dispute was over distribution of Fahrenheit 9/11 by Michael Moore.
-Disney's film studio consortium, Buena Vista Motion Pictures Group, assumed control of Miramax, which was projected to have a smaller annual production budget.
-The Weinsteins started a new film production company called The Weinstein Company (TWC), and took the Dimension Films label with them.
-The Miramax name remained with the film studio owned by Disney.
-Production at Miramax was taken over by Daniel Battsek, who had been head of Buena Vista International in the UK.
-Battsek refocused Miramax to produce films of high quality but low budget.
+Disney's film studio consortium, Buena Vista Motion Pictures Group, assumed control of Miramax Films, which was projected to have a smaller annual production budget.
+The Weinsteins started a new film production company called The Weinstein Company (TWC) and took the Dimension Films label with them.
+The Miramax Films name remained with the film studio owned by Disney.
+Production at Miramax Films was taken over by Daniel Battsek, who had been head of Buena Vista International in the UK.
+Battsek refocused Miramax Films to produce films of high quality but low budget.
 Maple Pictures held the rights to distribute Miramax films in Canada from 2008 up until August 10, 2011, when Maple Pictures was acquired by Alliance Films.
+At the time, the company was criticized for delaying or withholding release of Asian films to which it acquired the U.S. distribution rights.
+Previously, in 2003, the company was criticized for trying to bar retailers from legally exporting authentic DVDs of the films.

-On October 3, 2009, Disney announced that the staff of Miramax was to be reduced by 70%, and the number of releases would be reduced by half to just three films per year.
-The label's marketing, distribution and administrative functions, which had operated independently, would be folded into the parent studio in Burbank.
+On October 3, 2009, Disney announced that the staff of Miramax Films was to be reduced by 70%, and the number of releases would be reduced by half to just three films per year.
+The label's marketing, distribution, and administrative functions, which had operated independently, would be folded into the parent studio in Burbank.
 The move became effective in January 2010.
 On October 30, 2009, Disney announced the resignation of Daniel Battsek as President of Miramax Films, effective when the transition from the studio in New York to Burbank was completed.
-The company merged its operations with The Walt Disney Studios on January 28, 2010, shutting down Miramax's separate New York and Los Angeles offices.
+The company moved its operations to The Walt Disney Studios in Burbank was completed on January 28, 2010, shutting down Miramax Films' separate New York and Los Angeles offices.

-Though Disney Studio Chairman Dick Cook was a staunch supporter of Miramax, the brand was less of a priority for CEO Bob Iger, whose strategy was to focus on Disney's branded mass entertainment that could be exploited across Disney's theme parks, television and consumer products.
+Though Disney Studio Chairman Dick Cook was a staunch supporter of Miramax Films, the brand was less of a priority for CEO Bob Iger, whose strategy was to focus on Disney's branded mass entertainment that could be exploited across Disney's theme parks, television, and consumer products.
 Following Disney's $4 billion acquisition of Marvel Entertainment in 2009, Cook was succeeded by Rich Ross.
-As a result, Miramax was relegated to the status of distribution label within the Walt Disney Company.
-The company confirmed that it was looking into selling the Miramax label on February 9, 2010, with Bob Iger explaining "We determined that continuing to invest in new Miramax movies wasn't necessarily a core strategy of ours".
+As a result, Miramax Films was relegated to the status of distribution label within the Walt Disney Company.
+Disney confirmed that it was looking into selling the Miramax label on February 9, 2010, with Iger explaining "We determined that continuing to invest in new Miramax movies wasn't necessarily a core strategy of ours".